artynova/memogarden/README.md

 ### Production Version

-1. Ensure you have [Docker Compose](https://docs.docker.com/compose) installed and available, e.g., by downloading [Docker Desktop](https://www.docker.com/products/docker-desktop) and opening it
+1. Ensure you have [Docker Compose](https://docs.docker.com/compose) installed and available, e.g., by installing [Docker Desktop](https://www.docker.com/products/docker-desktop) and opening it
 2. Clone the repository and navigate into its folder
 3. Create `.env` and fill in the necessary environment variables there.
 Use `.env.example` for guidance.
 The process is mostly the same as for the `.env.development` file (see development version instructions), but you do not need to specify